Rappsilber-Laboratory/XiSearch/README.md

     crosslinker:SymetricSingleAminoAcidRestrictedCrossLinker:Name:BS3;MASS:138.06807;LINKEDAMINOACIDS:K(0),S(0.2),T(0.2),Y(0.2),nterm(0)

-The numbers next to the LINKEDAMINOACIDS refer to score penalties to account for the fact that S,T and Y are less likely to be crosslinked than K or nterminus.
+The numbers next to the LINKEDAMINOACIDS refer to score penalties to account for the fact that S,T and Y are less likely to be crosslinked than K or N-terminus.

 Heterobifunctional crosslinkers like sulfo-SDA may be defined as follows: